henrispkl/MernBB/README.md

       npm run dev

-* Running in build mode
+* Executing in production

       npm start

 ## :+1: How to contribute

-To contribute to this project, create pull requests and issues and I'll gladly take a look at them. :)
+To contribute to this project, feel free to create pull requests and issues and I'll gladly take a look at them. :)

 ## :page_facing_up: License